devustine/COS101/fullnotes/07_computer-spec.md

 So all you're doing really is to check internet, respond and reach people's requests, respond to people's notes.
 And you could also do some social networking when you are online - social networking applications such that you're able to respond to queries from clients in that social media space.

 If that is what you do, then a mobile device would suit you.

-## Summary

-Yes.
-So in summary we've discussed different types of computer specifications and we also outlined the factors to consider when choosing a computer.
-And so you have the hard disk, you have the processor, you have the RAM, and you also have the GPU.
-So these are the main factors you have to consider when choosing the computer and also the task at hand.
-What task are you doing when you're developing games or what you do is just to check your news or store files and things like that.
-Yeah.
-So we also analyzed the role of RAM.

-So RAM helps you to perform operations in parallel.
-You're doing visual editing, you also listen to audio files at the same time you're uploading a file to the internet and you're doing things in real time and in parallel to your RAM.
-Your RAM allows you to take out these tasks.
-And so thank you very much and I see you next time.